18F/performance-gov-research/performance-tools.md

 show that exporting individual reports and maybe raw data is possible.

-### Program Performance Tracking System
+## Program Performance Tracking System

 Used by HHS.

 An online [web
 portal](https://hhs-ppts.od.nih.gov/plexus/control?fromPage=x&toPage=/jsp/applications/visualscorecard/login.jsp&actionName=Cm_GotoPage)
-for managing HHS performance, budget, and Moyer Reports.
+for managing HHS performance, budget, and the Moyer Report which tracks how funding is being allocated across OpDivs and StaffDivs for a particular health care topic (e.g., Diabetes) and is submitted to Congress.

 An instance of the Plexus Scientific [Program Performance Manager](http://www.plexsci.com/program-performance-manager).